Finasteride Alternatives

 What is Finasteride and What Is It Used For?

 Finasteride belongs to a class of medication called 5-alpha reductase inhibitors, also referred to as DHT blockers.
-It is usually taken by men to treat androgenetic alopecia (male pattern baldness).
+It is known as an effective treatment for hair loss and is usually taken by men to treat androgenetic alopecia (male pattern baldness).
 It works by blocking the body’s production of dihydrotestosterone (DHT), a hormone which can stop hair from growing naturally.

 Finasteride 1mg is the usual dosage for treating hair loss and it is only available with a private prescription.
 It must be taken once a day around the same time with or without food.
 It can take at least 3 months to a year to see improvements.
-Finasteride will only work as long as it’s been taken.
+Finasteride will only work as long as it’s been taken regularly.
 [1]

 Why Might You Want to Find a Finasteride Alternative?